WASdev/sample.SpringBootWebsocket/README.md

 If you've made it this far, you should done everything you need to successfully start your WebSocket application on a Liberty server.
 Take a minute to check whether you're on track.

-Start the application (by running `mvn install liberty:run-server`) and access its context root (`http://localhost:9080/`).
+Start the application (by running `mvn install liberty:run-server -DskipTests=true`) and access its context root at `http://localhost:9080/` (we skip tests because we're not done configuring them yet).
 You should see the static `index.html` page being displayed.
 This is good news; it means the server started up and has successfully loaded your application source.

 However, you'll also notice (especially if you ran the project first as a Spring Boot standalone application) that the styling for the page is not correct.
 Additionally, the web socket is not actually functional, as the interface is not responsive.
 This is because there are some more changes you'll have to make for application to run properly when deployed as a WAR.